rubyonjets/jets/README.md

 ## How It Works

 With Jets, you focus on your business logic and Jets does the mundane work.
-You write controllers, workers and functions and Jets automatically uploads this to Lambda and API Gateway for you.
+You write controllers, workers and functions and Jets uploads them to Lambda and API Gateway.

 ### Jets Controllers